sciris/sciris/README.md

 4. Install [Anaconda Python 3](https://www.anaconda.com/download/), and make sure it's the default Python, e.g.
 ```
 your_computer:~> python
 Python 3.7.4 (default, Aug 13 2019, 20:35:49)
 [GCC 7.3.0] :: Anaconda, Inc. on linux
 Type "help", "copyright", "credits" or "license" for more information.
 ```

-5. Create a directory that will hold Scris.
+5. Create a directory that will hold Sciris.
 For reference purposes we will create and refer to that directory as `pyenv`.

 6. Clone the Sciris repository into `pyenv`: `git clone http://github.com/sciris/sciris.git`